circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

   win: circleci/windows@2.4.0
 ```

 Next, we declare orbs that we will be using in our build.
-We will only use the [windows orb](https://circleci.com/developer/orbs/orb/circleci/windows) to help us get started.
+We will only use the [Windows orb](https://circleci.com/developer/orbs/orb/circleci/windows) to help us get started.
 This example uses the 2.4.0 version of the orb, but you may consider using a more recent version.

 ```yaml
 workflows: